Building a Great Smoker from a 55 Gallon Drum

 This kit shows up at your door with all the parts ready to be assembled...almost like Ikea furniture – it's okay, we won't tell.

-There are a lot of ways to build and create a UDS.
-Use your own DIY-er knowledge and tweak these plans to make your UDS perfect for you.
+Before we get started, there are a lot of different ways to build a UDS.
+For example, some plans call for a welder, we swapped out that step and went a different route by building a charcoal basket fastened with u-bolts instead of welding it together.
+You can apply your own DIY-er knowledge and tweak these plans to make a UDS perfect for you.

 In a nutshell, it goes like this… get a 55-gallon drum, then strategically drill a bunch of holes into it.
 Build a charcoal basket and find a 22-inch grilling grate to place inside.
 Finally, attach some plumbing valves to work as the air inlets.
 And voilà you’ve got yourself a one of a kind ugly drum smoker.
 Insider secret… it’s not ugly at all.
 When you’re done you’ll see for yourself how awesome it is.